-

 - Recommended Glass

-- Wide goblet with a long stem.
+- Wide goblet with a long stem

 - Gastronomic Pairings

-- All Meal, Roasted Beef, Game
+- All Meal, Roast Meats, Game meat

 - Allergens